anuhimustee/BSCo-Excel-Data-Analysis-Project/README.md

 ### About Dataset:
 The dataset used for this project was of a single table data structure that contains 149,116 records and 11 fields.
 Understanding the contents of the dataset is key and knowing what each field represents gives a holistic idea of what I am working with.
 You can check the raw dataset [here](https://github.com/anuhimustee/BSCo-Excel-Data-Analysis-Project/blob/main/BSCo%20Transactions%20Data.xlsx).

-Here is a Snapshot of the raw dataset
+Here is a Snapshot of the raw dataset.
 ![](https://github.com/anuhimustee/BSCo-Excel-Data-Analysis-Project/blob/main/Snapshot.png)

 ## Problem Statement